yasserreslan/Ghost/README.md

 ## Amazon RDS (Relational Database Service)

-## Terraform Infrastructure and Pipeline Status
+# Terraform Infrastructure and Pipeline Status

 The core of this deployment lies within the Terraform configuration files, where you define the infrastructure components and their configurations.
 The infrastructure-as-code (IAC) approach allows to manage and version infrastructure efficiently.

-### Pipeline Status
+# Pipeline Status

-Currently, the GitHub Actions pipeline associated with this code is not functioning as expected.
-This is due to misconfigurations.
+Currently, I am experiencing challenges with the GitHub Actions pipeline linked to this project.
+The primary issue stems from certain misconfigurations that are disrupting its expected functionality.
+Within the scope of these pipelines, there are segments that operate correctly.
+However, I am encountering specific problems related to ECS connectivity with the RDS.
+The latest pipelines are intended to add the necessary components, assuming they would function correctly.

 For any questions please feel free to reach out.